 If a self-publishing author wants to produce the best possible project, they must find ways to similarly challenge themselves by hiring or identifying people who can give constructive criticism beyond comma usage or spelling.

 The pitfall to avoid: Not all feedback is created equal.
 Look for people to push you to do better and go beyond family and friends.
 You need someone with objective distance and good taste in your genre, preferably with professional editing experience.

 Before a book is contracted, publishers think through how a book can be best packaged and positioned for success.
 They think through the length and page count, the trim size, how the book will be used, and what price is appropriate in the competitive landscape.

-The pitfall to avoid: Don’t test your packaging (such as the cover design) in a haphazard manner.
-Too often indie authors will gather feedback from their Facebook friends or a diverse online group, and receive nothing but personal opinions and conflicting feedback.
-Instead choose people carefully, and preferably those with relevant experience.
+The pitfall to avoid: Don’t test your packaging (such as the cover design) haphazardly.
+Too often, indie authors will gather feedback from their Facebook friends or a diverse online group and receive nothing but personal opinions and conflicting feedback.
+Instead, choose people carefully, preferably those with relevant experience.

 Good Copywriting is Key

 You can get everything else right about your book but completely lose out on sales if you don’t deliver a compelling marketing description of your work.
 Traditionally, in print form, this is the back cover copy; in digital form, this is the information that gets posted on Amazon and throughout all retail and distribution outlets about your book.

 Unfortunately, most authors are not trained in copywriting techniques and don’t even know what the term “copywriting” means.
 The best way to get up to speed is to read the book descriptions of bestsellers in your genre.
 You’ll find many of the same persuasive copywriting techniques used again and again.

 The pitfall to avoid: When studying competing titles, make sure you don’t look at old titles or just titles by a favorite author; look at recent releases by a range of authors in your genre to determine how to publish a book that can compete in that particular genre.